dvdavd/tribitwebctl/README.md

 ## Features

 - Connect to a supported speaker with Web Bluetooth
-- View battery percentage
 - Adjust speaker volume
 - Change the active EQ preset or edit a custom 9-band EQ curve
-- Apply EQ changes live to the speaker
+- Assign EQ presets to the hardware EQ button modes
 - Save custom EQ presets locally in the browser
-- Configure auto-off timing
+- Enable or disable a sleep timer (up to 23 hours, 59 minutes)
+- Enable or disable auto shutdown
 - Enable or disable voice and beep prompts
-- Assign EQ presets to the hardware EQ button modes
+- View battery percentage
+- View firmware version
 - Install as a PWA for an app-like experience
 - Build a single-file `standalone.html` version with inlined assets